rbisdorff/Digraph3/docSphinx/pearls.rst

 .. epigraph::

-   "The complexity of arithmetic circuitry for balanced ternary arithmetic is not much greater than it is for the binary system, and a given number requires only :math:`\log_3 2 \approx 63\%` as many digit positions for its representation." -- D. Knuth [KNU-1997]_
+   "The complexity of arithmetic circuitry for balanced ternary arithmetic is not much greater than it is for the binary system, and a given number requires only :math:`\log_3 2 \approx 63\%` as many digit positions for its representation. ... perhaps the symmetric properties and simple arithmetic of this number system will prove to be quite important someday ..." -- D. Knuth [KNU-1997]_

 Our initial Python implementation of the :py:class:`~arithmetics.BachetNumber` class dates from 2012 when preparing the lectures of a first Semester course on *Discrete Mathematics* for computer scientists.
 But, it is only in Spring 2025 that we realized how remarquably well *Bachet*'s signed bits weighing design is adapted to our bipolar-valued epistemic logic approach.
 The *Bachet* ranking rules illustrate here convincingly the benefit one may indeed obtain when computing, not in a binary {0,1} bit world, like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **balanced ternary Bachet computers** [26]_.